North American English regional phonology: Alternative classifications

 ★ Hedges (2017) acknowledges that the two pronunciations marked by this star are discrepancies of her latent class analysis, since they conflict with Vaux (2004)'s surveys.
-Conversely, the surveys show that //æ// is the much more common vowel for pajamas in the West, and //ɔɪ// and //ɔj// are in fact both common variants for lawyer in the Midland.
+Conversely, the surveys show that //æ// is the much more common vowel for pajamas in the West, and //ˈlɔɪ.ər// and //ˈlɔ.jər// are in fact both common variants for lawyer in the Midland.

 General American

 General American is an umbrella accent of American English perceived by many Americans to be "neutral" and free of regional characteristics.
 A General American accent is not a specific well-defined standard English in the way that Received Pronunciation (RP) has historically been the standard prestigious variant of the English language in England; rather, accents with a variety of features can all be perceived by Americans as "General American" so long as they lack certain sociolinguistically salient features: namely, that is, lacking regional features (such as R-dropping, which usually identifies an American speaker as being from the East Coast or South), ethnic features (such as the "clear L" sound, which often identifies speakers as being Hispanic), or socioeconomic features (such as th-stopping, which often identifies speakers of a lower-class background).